VT-ICAM/ArgyrisPack/readme.markdown

 space of 5th degree polynomials on each element and has O(h^4) convergence in the H2 norm.
 The main goals of ArgyrisPack are numerical correctness, performance, and portability.
-ArgyrisPack is mostly written in C and can be called from C, Matlab, or Julia.
-Additional interfaces (particularly Cython/Python) will come in future releases.
+ArgyrisPack is mostly written in C and can be called from C, Matlab, Julia, or Python.

 ArgyrisPack is available under the BSD-3 License.
 See the file `License.txt` for more details.